voided/sourcemod-transitional-helpers/README.md

 ## Documentation

 The include files themselves are highly documented with doxygen-like comments.
+Simply browse [around the tree](https://github.com/VoiDeD/sourcemod-transitional-helpers/tree/master/thelpers).

+### Supported Games

+The API aims to be game-agnostic where possible to support all possible games.
+However, it is possible to enable game specific features by `#defining GAME_X` before including the thelpers files.

+Currently only TF2 specific additions have been implemented (enabled with the `GAME_TF2` define), but pull requests for other games are welcome!

 ## Considerations